MicrosoftDocs/webview2-winrt-reference/1-0-3415-prerelease/winrt/corewebview2dedicatedworker.md

 [PostWebMessageAsJson](#postwebmessageasjson) | Posts the specified `webMessageAsJson` to this worker.
 [PostWebMessageAsString](#postwebmessageasstring) | Posts a message that is a simple string rather than a JSON string representation of a JavaScript object.
 [DedicatedWorkerCreated](#dedicatedworkercreated) | Subscribe to this event that gets raised when a new dedicated worker is created from a dedicated worker.
 [Destroying](#destroying) | Add an event handler for the `CoreWebView2DedicatedWorker.Destroying` event that is raised when the worker object is Destroying.
-A worker object is Destroying when the worker script is terminated or when the `CoreWebView2DedicatedWorker` object is Destroying.
+A worker object is Destroying when the worker script is terminated or when the `CoreWebView2DedicatedWorker` object is Destroying.`
-[WebMessageReceived](#webmessagereceived) | It is raised when the 'CoreWebView2Settings.IsWebMessageEnabled' setting is set and the dedicated worker script runs 'window.chrome.webview.postMessage'.
+[WebMessageReceived](#webmessagereceived) | It is raised when the `CoreWebView2Settings.IsWebMessageEnabled'` setting is set and the dedicated worker script runs `window.chrome.webview.postMessage`.

 ## Properties